-The Medical Benefits Chart on the following pages lists the services Blue Medicare Enhanced covers and what you pay out of pocket for each service.
-Part D prescription drug coverage is in Chapter 5.
+The Medical Benefits Chart on the following pages lists the services Blue Medicare PPO Enhanced covers and what you pay out-of-pocket for each service.
+Part D prescription drug coverage is covered in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-• Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.

-- Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart in bold.
-In addition, the following services not listed in the Benefits Chart require prior authorization:
+- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Blue Medicare PPO Enhanced. - Covered services that need approval in advance to be covered as in-network services are marked in bold in the Medical Benefits Chart.
+In addition, the following services not listed in the Benefits Chart require approval in advance:

-Medically Necessary Cosmetic Procedures (or those potentially cosmetic), such as but not limited to:
+Cosmetic Procedures (or those potentially cosmetic), such as but not limited to: